AR-937/space-odyssey/README.md

 # A Space Odyssey: Using C++ with SFML

 This project is a real-time 3D-like space travel simulation implemented in C++ using the **Simple and Fast Multimedia Library (SFML)**.
 It renders and animates thousands of stars to create an immersive visual experience, simulating movement through space.
-Inspired by the climiatic scene from the classic space opera, **2001: A Space Odyssey**.
+Inspired by the climactic scene from the classic space opera, **2001: A Space Odyssey**.

 ## Features